coconut-xr/koestlich/docs/advanced.md

 ## Precision

 The unit for expressing sizes in 2D layouts often corresponds to pixels.
 However, in 3D layouts, no such uniform unit exists.
 For use cases like WebXR, 1 unit should correspond to 1 meter.
-However, in other use cases, another unit is more reasonable.
+However, in other use cases, another unit may be more reasonable.
 We provide the `precision` parameter on the root component to support different units.
 The default precision is `0.001`.
 The precision expresses the smallest possible difference between two values.
-The precision also influences the z-offset between nested components.
-If z-fighting occurs, the precision should be increased.
+The precision influeces the layout computation, the z-offset between nested components, and the scroll speed.
+If z-fighting occurs or the scrolling is too slow/fast the precision should be modified.

 ## Classes and DefaultStyleProvider